fps/jiss/README.md

 # How to run?

-In the build folder try:
+> lua -i examples/test.lua

-> lua examples/test.lua
+The -i switch causes lua to keep running after executing the script.
+This is what you want most of the time

 Or you can also open an interactive session via